JoshBlackstone/HeyAlfredWakeWord/README.md

 # Custom Wake word "Hey Alfred" for Home Assistant.

+These instructions will guide you through downloading a new wake word, "Hey Alfred" on a running instance of Wyoming Satellite and setting it as the new activation phrase.

 If you want to build your own wake work instead of "Hey Alfred" you can follow these instructions [These instructions](https://www.home-assistant.io/voice_control/create_wake_word/) and use the generated .tflite file with the instructions below from step 4

 ## Install